 MAHO is a coalition of independent natural product retailers, manufacturers and brokers who work together to preserve our industry and to protect our rights to do business.
 By working shoulder-to-shoulder we become stronger as an industry.
 With your participation we continue to effect policy change and ensure that we maintain your right to sell products, and the rights of your customers to make healthy choices.

-NPA Midwest/MAHO is the regional affiliate of NPA that represents your store’s interests at your state capital.
+MAHO represents your store’s interests at your state capital.
 Get involved, join us!
-Together we will positively affect the future of the natural products industry and in particular Natural Product Retailers!
+Together we will positively affect the future of the natural products industry and in particular Natural Product Brick and Mortar Retailers!
 Our legacy to our successors is to preserve and protect the industry, as our predecessors have done for us.

 What You Need To Know About Your Industry and The Safety Of Supplements

 Extensive Regulations And Science Already Exist On The Safety Of Dietary Supplements

 - Dietary supplements are foods.
 Food safety laws already exist to ensure the safety of foods.
 The new FSMA laws enhance food safety.